meshonline/kinect-sdk-bvh-saver/README.md

 # kinect-sdk-bvh-saver
-This project is based on the official Kinect SDK example, automatically save skeleton animation clips to bvh files, then you may import the bvh files into Blender to smooth curves.
+This project is based on the official Kinect SDK example, it will automatically save many skeleton animation clips to bvh files.<br/>
+Then you may import the bvh files into Blender or other softwares to smooth animation curves.
 ### Requirements
 Windows 7(32 bit or 64 bit)<br/>
 kinect for xbox 360<br/>